GICHD/imsma-core-doc/general/Engagement_Strategy.md

 2. Months 3-6

-    d.
-IMSMA Advisor preparation of IMSMA Core pilot materials, migration process and scope of support based on mutual agreement with NMAC or Operator
+    -   IMSMA Advisor preparation of IMSMA Core pilot materials, migration process and scope of support based on mutual agreement with NMAC or Operator

 3. Months 6-8

-    e.
-Field visit to NMAC or Operator for rollout of IMSMA Core Trial (validation with a select set of field users with real data collection examples)
+    -   Field visit to NMAC or Operator for rollout of IMSMA Core Trial (validation with a select set of field users with real data collection examples)

-    f.
-This activity should focus on the primary use cases for IMSMA Core (program-dependent)
+    -   This activity should focus on the primary use cases for IMSMA Core (program-dependent)

 4. Months 9-16

-    g.
-Trial and final Data Migration to IMSMA Core, migration of existing attachments (photos and other) and related GIS and IM datasets
+    -   Trial and final Data Migration to IMSMA Core, migration of existing attachments (photos and other) and related GIS and IM datasets

-    h.
-Rollout of IMSMA Core to production usage, with ongoing support, maintenance, upgrades and bug-fixed by GICHD as appropriate.
+    -   Rollout of IMSMA Core to production usage, with ongoing support, maintenance, upgrades and bug-fixed by GICHD as appropriate.

 In general, IMSMA core trials have focused on a single data type or form